mcfrank/RISE/README.md

 ## Data

-Folder "Data" contains the final data files (.csv) for all 7 tasks for Aim 1.
+Folder "Data_Aim1" contains the final data files (.csv) for all 7 tasks for Aim 1.
 Folder "Data_Aim2" contains the final data files (.csv) for all 7 tasks for Aim 2.